Guy Williams (actor): Retirement in Argentina (1979–1989)

 After Lost in Space, Guy Williams decided to retire in order to better enjoy his wealth which had been generated by investments in several businesses, buying and selling on the stock market.

 When Williams had first visited Argentina in 1973, he was taken by the admiration and fascination the Argentine people expressed for him and his character of El Zorro.
 In return, Williams fell in love with the culture and people of Argentina.
 In the late 1970s, he retired, except for personal appearances, to Recoleta, an upscale neighborhood of Buenos Aires.

 In subsequent years, Williams also brought to Argentina some of the original cast members of the Zorro series, including Henry Calvin who performed as Sergeant Garcia.
-Williams even formed a circus (Circo Real Madrid) with the local fencing champion -and later actor- Fernando Lupiz, traveling all over South America (1977).
+Williams even formed a circus (Circo Real Madrid) with the local fencing champion, and later actor, Fernando Lupiz, traveling all over South America (1977).

+In 1982, Williams sent a formal request to the American Embassy in Buenos Aires asking permission to volunteer as an ambulance driver for the Argentinian Army during the Falklands War, as his old age made him unfit for any combat role.
+He was never called up, and would later joke saying "Argentina missed Zorro fighting for the Falklands".

-In 1983, Williams returned to Los Angeles for two final television appearances.
-He joined Lost in Space cast members June Lockhart, Angela Cartwright, Bob May and Marta Kristen for two celebrity episodes of Family Feud against the casts of Batman and Gilligan's Island respectively.
+In 1983, Williams returned to Los Angeles for three final television appearances.
+He joined Lost in Space cast members June Lockhart, Angela Cartwright, Bob May, and Marta Kristen for three celebrity episodes of Family Feud against the casts of Batman, Hawaiian Eye, and Gilligan's Island respectively.
 He later appeared as a guest on Good Morning America.

 Death

 In 1989, after spending solitary months in Argentina, it was reported that Williams had disappeared.
 The local police searched his apartment in Recoleta on May 6, 1989, finding his body.
-He had died of a brain aneurysm.
+An autopsy revealed he died a week prior of a ruptured brain aneurysm.

 Owing to his great popularity in Argentina, his ashes lay for two years at the Argentine Actors' Society cemetery at La Chacarita Cemetery, Actor Pantheon & Crypt 278.
-In 1991, in accordance with his wishes, Williams's ashes were spread over the Pacific Ocean in Malibu, California.
+In 1991, in accordance with his wishes, Williams' ashes were spread over the Pacific Ocean in Malibu, California.